-It seems that male role models are slim pickins for my 19-year-old college student.
+It seems that there are slim pickins for male role models for my 19-year-old college student.
 He has male professors and a male boss at his part-time job, but these are casual relationships.
 He needs a strong male presence in his life too.

 But I gotta admit, I do get this twinge every time, feeling guilty that my son was not getting enough of those male experiences in his life.
 As far as I could tell, he wasn’t suffering, but I knew he was missing the consistency of a loving, involved dad.

 A Revelation: I Had Things to Teach Him, Too

 After many years of lamenting and stewing about this situation, I recently had my light bulb moment.
 Instead of lamenting the loss of manly moments, I could focus on my positive contributions.
 At that moment, I decided to focus on what I’m good at: showing him the value of relationship building, using humor to get through awkward moments, and teaching him to communicate properly and clearly.

 I could gently teach him how to properly treat a woman, including what not to say.
 (He knows that when a woman asks if a pair of pants makes her look large, he is to look her square in the eye and say, “I think you look beautiful.”)
 So I began to pour myself into him again, giving him teachable moments whenever possible.

 One night at dinner he commented about something he had noticed about me, something very slight – or so I thought.
 And in that moment I shared with him that he has this incredible gift of intuition.

 He may walk through the kitchen and not see that he left every cupboard door and drawer open, but he will hone in on my bruised ego over a work situation that I was certain I had hidden well.
 For many years, I had stopped doing that—telling him how good he was at the finer points of life.